OpenMatch/OpenMatch/docs/Openmatch-ANCE-Tele.md

-# Reproducing ANCETele Results in OpenMatch
+# Reproducing ANCE-Tele Results in OpenMatch

 OpenMatch has added support for ANCETele method of training dense retrieval models.